Maryland Historical Magazine

 Upon reading the submission carefully, we ask that our peer reviewers produce a 1–2 page report on the submission’s main thesis or contribution to its respective field, then focus on the submission’s strengths and, if needed, areas that would require revision in order to be accepted for publication.
 Finally, we ask that the reviewers make one of the following recommendations: publish with no/minor revisions; revise and resubmit; or reject the submission.

-The Editor will update the reviewers on the status of the submissions they have reviewed.
+Our editorial staff will update the reviewers on the status of the submissions they have reviewed.